niallmulkerns/Nanobubbles/projectlog.md

 - How to use a potentiostat.

 - Cleaning glassware (and gold samples) chemically using sulfuric and nitric acid (or sulfuric then anneal).
+Gold samples were cleaned sucessfully such that the characteristic gold cyclic voltammetry response could be seen.
+[INSERT PICTURE].

 - Creating a simple reference electrode for an HCl cell.
 Achieved by connecting a cell with a silver wire and a stainless steel counter to a DC power suppy at +1 V for five minutes until a brownish coating has formed on the outside of the electrode.

 - Creating a standardised solution of a specific molar concentration.

 - Using the TIRF microscope in basement, especially starting it up and focusing the optics of it.
 Making sure that the laser is properly focused on the centre of the microscope and no scattering occurs.
 Can take pictures of bubbles and measure their position/height fluctuations.
+[INSERT PICTURE OF TIRF APPARATUS].

 -

+## Data